JSydll/YoT/Readme.md

 scripts to configure the images as well as some custom layers with additional functionality.
 Among these are:

-- `meta-foundation` with some foundational features like compile-time wifi configuration
+- `meta-connectivity` with some foundational features like compile-time wifi configuration
-- `meta-application` providing a wrapper for a CMake-based application built and deployed in the image
+- `meta-cmakeapp` providing a wrapper for a CMake-based application built and deployed in the image

 ## To dos